Cooperative Flexibility Exchange: Fair and Comfort-Aware Decentralized Resource Allocation: Experimental Evaluation

 In addition to analyzing population size, the impact of the number of slot exchanges on agent comfort is explored, as illustrated in \autoref{fig:comfortvalueevolutionwithincreasingexchangesandlevels}.
-To evaluate this, randomized subsets of slot exchanges were created in increasing sizes—from 100 to 900 exchanges.
-For each exchange size (100, 200, ..., 900), five independent sets were randomly selected, and the average comfort value was computed for each set.
+To evaluate this, randomized subsets of slot exchanges from all 1000 agents are created in increasing sizes from 100 to 900 exchanges.
+For each exchange size (100, 200, ..., 900), five independent sets are randomly selected, and the average comfort value is computed for each set.

-The results reveal that the effectiveness of slot exchanges is not uniform across all subsets.
+The results reveal that the effectiveness of slot exchanges is not uniform across different numbers of slot exchanges.
 While some subsets lead to substantial comfort improvements, others yield marginal gains.
-This disparity suggests that not all slot exchanges contribute equally to overall comfort enhancement—some have a more significant impact due to the comfort gap they resolve for the involved agents.
+This disparity suggests that not all slot exchanges contribute equally to overall comfort enhancement some have a more significant impact due to the comfort gap they resolve for the involved agents.

 Up to an exchange size of 600, the variation in average comfort values across sets remains relatively minor, typically fluctuating between 0.791 and 0.800.
 However, starting from 700 exchanges, the variation becomes more noticeable.
-For instance, at 700 exchanges, average comfort values range from 0.797 to 0.804, while at 900 exchanges, they vary more widely—from 0.798 to 0.819.
+For instance, at 700 exchanges, average comfort values range from 0.797 to 0.804, while at 900 exchanges, they vary more widely from 0.798 to 0.819.
 This increasing spread indicates that larger sets of exchanges introduce more diversity in outcomes, reflecting the system's dynamic and context-dependent nature.

-The differences in comfort impact stem from how effective an exchange is to achieve better slot alignment with agents' preferences.
-Some exchanges resolve high-discomfort situations and thus yield higher gains, while others involve agents with minimal room for improvement.
-This finding emphasizes the uneven weight of individual exchanges and the importance of strategic match quality in collaborative optimization.
+The variation in comfort outcomes is a direct consequence of how comfort is computed and how individual slot exchanges affect the underlying deviation.
+Comfort is quantified using the RMSE between an agent’s assigned load profile and its preferred profile.
+If the exchanged slot have larger deviation between assigned and preferred energy, the exchange produces a substantial reduction in the squared error term of the RMSE, leading to a noticeable increase in comfort.
+Conversely, if the exchanged slot initially exhibits only a small deviation, the resulting change in the RMSE is limited, even though an exchange has taken place.
+As a result, different slot exchanges yield different impacts on overall comfort depending on the magnitude of the slot-level deviation they address.
+Therefore, the observed variability in comfort is not arbitrary but is determined by the deviation magnitude of the exchanged slots.